 What can be done to treat late side effects?

 Changes in vision following radiation treatment should be assessed to determine the cause.
-If radiation results in a cataract, the lens can be replaced with a minor operation.
+If radiation results in cataract, the lens can be replaced with a minor operation.
 Radiation effects to the retina or optic nerve are generally irreversible.
 It is important to prevent and treat other medical conditions that can contribute to eye problems (diabetes).

 Hearing aids may be beneficial for hearing loss.
 If the pituitary gland becomes underactive, hormone replacement is prescribed.